Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Attacks for classification in Texts

-Different from other methods, Sato et al.\cite{msjshsym2018} operated in the embedding space of inputs and proposed a method named iAdv-Text.
-Its core process could be seen as an optimization problem, which was to jointly minimize objection function $\mathcal{J}_{iAdvT}(D,W)$ on entire training dataset $D$ with parameters $\emph{W}$.
-The optimization procedure is shown in formula \eqref{eq5}:
+Unlike the above methods, Sato \etal{}\cite{msjshsym2018} proposed iAdv-Text by adding perturbations in the embedding space. iAdv-Text formulate this as an optimization problem, which jointly minimizes objection function $\mathcal{J}_{iAdvT}(D,W)$ on the entire training dataset $D$ with parameters $\emph{W}$.
+The optimization procedure is shown in

-where $\hat{X}$ and $\hat{Y}$ are the inputs and labels respectively. $\lambda$ is a hyper-parameter to balance the two loss functions. $\ell(\hat{X},\hat{Y},W)$ is the loss function of individual training sample $(\hat{X},\hat{Y})$ in $D$. $\alpha_{iAdvT}$ is a maximization process to find the worst case weights of the direction vectors.
-Its formula is shown in \eqref{functionofiAdvT}:
+where $\hat{X}$ and $\hat{Y}$ represent the inputs and labels, respectively. $\lambda$ is a hyper-parameter to balance the two loss functions. $\ell(\hat{X},\hat{Y},W)$ is the loss function of individual training sample $(\hat{X},\hat{Y})$ in $D$. $\alpha_{iAdvT}$ is a maximization process to find the worst case weights of the direction vectors calculated by

-where $\sum_{k=1}^{|V|}a_kd_k$ is the perturbation generated from each input on its word embedding vector $\vec{w}$. $\epsilon$ is a hyper-parameter to control adversarial perturbation. $a_{k}$ is the $k$-th factor of a $|V|$-dimensional word embedding vector $\alpha$. $d_{k}$ is the $k$-th factor of a $|V|$-dimensional direction vector $\vec{d}$, which is a mapping from one word to another in embedding space.
-Since $\alpha_{iAdvT}$ in formula \eqref{functionofiAdvT} was difficult to calculate, the authors used formula \eqref{eq6} instead:
+where $\sum_{k=1}^{|V|}a_kd_k$ is the perturbation generated from each input on its word embedding vector $\vec{w}$, $\epsilon$ is a hyper-parameter to control adversarial perturbations, $a_{k}$ is the $k$-th factor of a $|V|$-dimensional word embedding vector $\alpha$, $d_{k}$ is the $k$-th factor of a $|V|$-dimensional direction vector $\vec{d}$, which is a mapping from one word to another in embedding space. iAdv-Text restricts the direction of perturbations with cosine similarity for finding a substitution, which is in a pre-defined vocabulary rather than an unknown word.

-iAdv-Text restricts the direction of perturbations to find a substitution, which is in a pre-defined vocabulary rather than an unknown word.
-Meanwhile, the authors also use cosine similarity to select better perturbations, so that the readability and semantic similarity are well kept.
+Behjati \etal{} \cite{mbsmmdmsbpfard2019} designed a universal perturbations added to any input.
+They optimize the gradient of loss function $loss$ to construct a word vocabulary $V$ containing words that apply to all data.
+The optimization is shown in

-Similarly, Gong et al.\cite{zgwwbldswsk2018} also searched for adversarial perturbations in embedding space.
-Even though WMD is used by the authors to measure the similarity between adversarial examples and the original ones, the readability of generated adversarial examples seems worse than those in iAdv-Text.
+where $r_i=\nabla_{emb(w_i)}loss(l,f(x'))$. $emb(w_i)$ is the corresponding embedding of word $w_i$, $l$ represents the label.
+If it is a targeted attack, $l$ is the target label, and the learning rate $\alpha$ is negative.
+Otherwise, $l$ is the ground truth label, and $\alpha$ is positive.
+The words in $V$ will insert into texts to generate adversarial examples.
+However, the insertion occurs at the beginning of the input sequence leading to grammatical errors and breaking the imperceptibility rule.